-Nepal Trekking could be a once in a lifetime experience which will help you reflect on your spirituality and sort out priorities in life.
+Nepal Trekking could be a once in a lifetime experience that will help you reflect on your spirituality and sort out priorities in life.
 It is at best a great opportunity to introspect and rejuvenate oneself for the years to come.
 Hence, it is essential that you have an idea of the things that can make or break this coveted experience.
 Trekking in the Himalayas, as extraordinary as the experience can get to, also involves a lot of planning and preparations.
 The Himalayas throw up a lot of challenges at you and expect you to emerge a winner.
 Frequently Asked Questions by Trekking aspirants as answered.

 What is the best time to go for Nepal Trekking?

-The best time to go for Nepal trekking in the Himalayas is in the months of March to may and September to November.
+The best time to go for Nepal trekking in the Himalayas is in the months of March to May and September to November.
 Post the rains the countryside is lush and green, the skies are clear, the air is crisp and the visibility of the Himalayan panorama is excellent.
 Around this time, the Nepalese folks also celebrate a lot of harvest festivals which can add to your Nepal trekking experience.
-The months thereafter gets colder.
+The months thereafter get colder.
 However, early spring as in late February and March is also a good time to go trekking in the Himalayas.

 Trekking Seasons Nepal

 Trekking in Nepal is possible at any time of the year depending on where you are going.
-Most popular trekking seasons are autumn and Spring for trekking tourism in Nepal.
+The most popular trekking seasons are autumn and Spring for trekking tourism in Nepal.
 The year is divided into 4 different trekking seasons in Nepal and each trekking season has its distinct attraction for trekking in Nepal.
 Base Camp Trekking classified the Trekking seasons of Nepal are as follows.